aoriens/news-service/README.md

   comma-separated list thereof.
 The parameter may be passed many times to specify multiple values or value lists to be joined.
-- `author` - a substring of a [User](#User) name who is an [Author](#Author) of the news.
+- `author` - a substring of a [User](#User) name who is an [Author](#Author) of the news using case-insensitive match.
 The parameter may be passed many times to specify multiple values.
 - `category_id` - an integer identifier of a [Category](#Category) of the news,
   or of some ancestor category of it, or a comma-separated list thereof.
 The parameter may be passed many times to specify multiple values or value lists to be joined.
 - `category` - a substring of a [Category](#Category) name of the news, or of some ancestor category of it.
+The case-insensitive match is used.
 The parameter may be passed many times to specify multiple values.
 - `tag_id` - an integer identifier of a [Tag](#Tag) that a news article is tagged with, or a comma-separated list thereof.
 A news article needs to be tagged with ANY tag specified in order to be output.
 The parameter may be passed many times to specify multiple values or value lists to be joined.
 - `tag` - a substring of a [Tag](#Tag) name that a news article is tagged with.
+  The case-insensitive match is used.
 The parameter may be passed many times to specify multiple values.
 A news article needs to be tagged with ANY tag matching the parameter in order to be output.
 - `required_tag_id` - an integer identifier of a [Tag](#Tag) that a news article
   is tagged with, or a comma-separated list thereof.
 A news article needs to be tagged with ALL tags specified in order to be output.
 The parameter may be passed many times to specify multiple values or value lists to be joined.
 - `required_tag` - a substring of a [Tag](#Tag) name that a news article is tagged with.
+The case-insensitive match is used.
 The parameter may be passed many times to specify multiple values.
 For EACH parameter value passed there must be a matching tag related to a news article in order for the news article to be output.
-- `title` - a substring in the news title.
+- `title` - a substring in the news title using the case-insensitive match.
 The parameter may be passed many times to specify multiple values.
 It is enough for a news article to match at least one value in order to be output.
-- `body` - a substring in the news body.
+- `body` - a substring in the news body using the case-insensitive match.
 The parameter may be passed many times to specify multiple values.
 It is enough for a news article to match at least one value in order to be output.

 The parameters are logically combined as follows: